 The Best Boat Wi-Fi: What Are Your Options?

-Assuming the marina where you moor lacks Wi-Fi coverage (or is erratic service, at best), you’ll need another option for getting your boat’s internet signal.
+where you moorlacks Wi-Fi coverage (or is erratic service, at best),you'll need another option for getting your boat's internet signal.
 So what are your options?
 Here are solid some options:

 Plug-in USB Dongles

 USB dongles are the least flexible of the cellular internet options!
 They work by plugging into a laptop or PC and enable that device to access the internet.
 The only issue is that you can only connect one device at a time, so if there are multiple users on your boat, this isn't a very convenient option.
 Also, they aren't great at receiving a signal in steel hulled boats.
 Fiberglass and wooden boats are fine, but not narrowboats, barges, or older trawlers.

 Some mobile internet users find weak signals with cellular Wi-Fi routers, especially in a narrowboat, or steel-hulled vessel.
 So they supplement their indoor router with an external aerial.
 These usually come in two forms: Directional

 Typically,directional antennas are a flat, square or rectangle-shaped plate on the end of a length of pole, which points in a signal's direction.
 One disadvantage: Because you'll need to point the antenna in the first instance, when you move your boat, the signal drops out.
 There are accessible websites to find which way the antenna needs to point, or you could look at the other boats around you to see where their directional aerials are pointing.
 As part of your package, most cellular internet companies provide a coverage map to show where the signal is best.
 For directional antenna's, you would do well to consider the Alpha APA-M25 Dual Band Antenna (check price on Amazon)

 .
 It has great reviews, easy to use, and significantly boosts the signal.
 Omnidirectional